 Have you heard of the phrase “Empty vessels make the most noise”?
 It’s a proverb that means that those with the least talent and knowledge usually speak the most, speak the loudest, and create the most fuss — whatever that makes their presence felt as much as possible.

-Empty vessels is used in the analogy because in physics, empty containers do create louder noises than filled ones.
+Empty vessels is used in the analogy because in physics, empty containers create louder noises than filled ones.
 If you take two empty glasses, fill one up with water, and then blow into both glasses in turn, you’ll find that the empty glass creates a louder noise than the filled one.
 That’s because the empty space in it (the air column) allows sound waves to pass through easily and bounce off the sides of the glass, thereby creating an amplified vibration.

-I’ve found this proverb to be extremely true in life.
-Often times, the people who are the fussiest with the most negative comments may not necessarily know more than others.
+I find this proverb to be extremely true in life.
+Often times, the people with the most negative comments and volatile responses may not necessarily know more than others.
 It’s because there’s an emptiness in them echoing these noises, and this emptiness doesn’t have to be an emptiness in intellect.
 It can be an emptiness in their heart, an emptiness in their life, an emptiness in their mind, or an emptiness in their self-worth — in turn creating the loud noises that we hear.

 My Experience with “Loud” Comments

 Consider these comments I’ve received before, most in recent months:

 Example A: Reply to Do You Dread Growing Older?, an article I wrote in 2009 (I was 25 then) about growing older and how there’s no need to dread it: